 The Company purchases a broad range of materials and components at market prices in connection with its manufacturing activities.
-Major purchased items include pressure sensitive label stock and extruded films, and inks for the production of labels; aluminum slugs for the manufacture of extruded aluminum aerosol cans and bottles; plus tooling and printing plates across all business lines.
+Major purchased items include pressure sensitive label stock, extruded films, adhesives and inks for the production of labels; aluminum slugs for the manufacture of extruded aluminum aerosol cans and bottles; electronic components, circuit boards, resins and chemicals for the construction of smart labels and associated hardware; metal rings for binders plus tooling and printing plates across all business lines.

-The Company is not dependent on any single source of supply in its Label or Avery Segments.
+The Company is not dependent on any single source of supply in its Label, Avery and Checkpoint Segments.
 The materials required for its manufacturing operations have been readily available and the Company does not foresee any significant shortages in the future.
 Sufficient power for manufacturing operations is available from local utilities or power companies in most jurisdictions.

 Prior to CCL Container's December 2014 announced strategic investment in Rheinfelden Americas, LLC, over 90% of the aluminum slugs used in the aluminum aerosol industry in North America came from a single supplier.
 The cost of slugs for aluminum aerosol cans varies with the cost of aluminum, a traded commodity that has historically been subject to periodic dramatic fluctuations.
 The Company partially hedges this cost and matches it to specific customer contracts.
 This is achieved by entering into forward contracts with its suppliers and by purchasing futures contracts for aluminum ingot on the London Metals Exchange for up to two years in the future.
-As of December 31, 2015, all of the Company's aluminum futures contracts were tied to specific customer contracts for future periods.
+As of December 31, 2016, all of the Company's aluminum futures contracts were tied to specific customer contracts for future periods.